henbagle/ETCMosaicLua/README.md

-# Lua Language Server Addon Template
+# ETC Mosaic Lua Language Server Addon
-This is a template for an [addon](https://github.com/LuaLS/lua-language-server/wiki/Addons) that can be used by the [Lua Language Server](https://github.com/LuaLS/lua-language-server).

-## Publishing to Addon Manager
-The [addon manager](https://github.com/LuaLS/lua-language-server/discussions/1965) for VS Code allows users to easily install and manage their addons.
-The addons are pulled from [LLS-Addons](https://github.com/LuaLS/LLS-Addons).

-To add your addon to the addon manager, please read the [README for LLS-Addons](https://github.com/LuaLS/LLS-Addons#readme).
+This is an addon for the [Lua Language Server](https://luals.github.io/wiki/addons/) for the [ETC Mosaic](https://www.etcconnect.com/Products/Architectural-Systems/Mosaic/) architectural lighting system (formerly Pharos Architectural Controls).
+This addon will provide API definitions and type hints when writing custom trigger action script and IO modules in VSCode, which can then be copied into Mosaic Designer 2.

+This addon has been developed for [v10 of the ETC Mosaic Lua API](https://etc-mosaic-controller-api.readthedocs.io/en/v10/lua-api/).